tikv/client-rust/README.md

 ## Using the client

 The TiKV client is a Rust library (crate).
-It requires a nightly Rust compiler with async/await support.
+It uses async/await internally and exposes some `async fn` APIs as well.

+Async/await is a new feature in Rust and is currently unstable.
+To use it you'll need to add the feature flag `#![async_await]` to your crate and use a nightly compiler (see below).

 To use this crate in your project, add it as a dependency in your `Cargo.toml`: